KDEFFALT/OEM_PORTING_GUIDE/README.md

-PORTING GUIDE V2 FOR ANDROID to ANDROID
+PORTING GUIDE V2 from ANDROID to ANDROID

 Requirements tools: (Download from release page)